-Short Answer: The average cost of food per month for one person is about $375, but can range anywhere from under $200 to over $700.
-Your exact food costs will vary depending on your income, age, gender, eating habits, and where you live.
+The average cost of food per month for one person is about $334 to $496, depending on how often you cook your meals at home.
 Below, we explain the monthly cost of food based on government data and tell you how to create a monthly grocery budget.

 Average Cost of Food per Month for One Person

-Additional data from the BLS Consumer Expenditure Survey considers food eaten away from or at home, estimating an average cost for one adult to be about $198 per month in groceries and $172 per month outside of the home ($370 total).
-Total spending according to one-person households responding to the BLS’ survey ranges from $268 (with an income less than $15,000 per year) to $704 per month on average (with an income of $100,000 or more).
+Additional data from the BLS Consumer Expenditure Survey considers food eaten away from or at home, estimating an average cost for one adult to be about $312 per month in groceries and $184 per month outside of the home ($496 total).

 Cost Factors That Impact Monthly Food Budgets